Trustworthy Transfer Learning: A Survey: Knowledge Trustworthiness

-To address the first scenario, various personalized federated learning frameworks have been proposed, including parameter decoupling~\shortcite{LG-FedAvg,FedPer,FedRep}, model interpolation~\shortcite{APFL,Ditto,pFedMe}, clustering~\shortcite{CFL,GhoshCYR20}, multi-task learning~\shortcite{SmithCST17}, meta-learning~\shortcite{Per-FedAvg}, knowledge distillation~\shortcite{zhang2021parameterized,zhu2021data}, Bayesian learning~\shortcite{achituve2021personalized,zhang2022personalized}, etc. Despite the impressive performance of these personalized federated learning frameworks across various applications, it is shown~\shortcite{FEDORA,FedCollab} that some clients might suffer from negative transfer in the context of personalized federated learning.
+To address the first scenario, various personalized federated learning frameworks have been proposed, including parameter decoupling~\cite{FedRep}, model interpolation~\cite{Ditto,pFedMe}, clustering~\cite{CFL,GhoshCYR20}, multi-task learning~\cite{SmithCST17}, meta-learning~\cite{Per-FedAvg}, knowledge distillation~\cite{zhang2021parameterized,zhu2021data}, Bayesian learning~\cite{achituve2021personalized,zhang2022personalized}, etc. Despite the impressive performance of these personalized federated learning frameworks across various applications, it is shown~\cite{FEDORA,FedCollab} that some clients might suffer from negative transfer in the context of personalized federated learning.
 It implies that their performance can be worse compared to when they train a model solely on their local data without communicating information with other clients.
-To mitigate negative transfer issues, INCFL~\shortcite{cho2022to} is proposed to maximize the incentivized client participation by dynamically adjusting the aggregation weight assigned to each client.
-FedCollab~\shortcite{FedCollab} optimizes the collaboration structure by clustering clients into non-overlapping coalitions based on their distribution distances and data quantities.
-Similarly, FEDORA~\shortcite{FEDORA} adaptively aggregates relevant source knowledge by considering distribution similarities among clients and regularizes local models when the received knowledge has a positive impact on the generalization performance.
-DisentAFL~\shortcite{chen2024disentanglement} uses a two-stage knowledge disentanglement and gating mechanism to enhance positive transfer under complex client heterogeneity, e.g., modality heterogeneity, task heterogeneity, and domain heterogeneity among clients.
+To mitigate negative transfer issues, INCFL~\cite{cho2022to} is proposed to maximize the incentivized client participation by dynamically adjusting the aggregation weight assigned to each client.
+FedCollab~\cite{FedCollab} optimizes the collaboration structure by clustering clients into non-overlapping coalitions based on their distribution distances and data quantities.
+Similarly, FEDORA~\cite{FEDORA} adaptively aggregates relevant source knowledge by considering distribution similarities among clients and regularizes local models when the received knowledge has a positive impact on the generalization performance.
+DisentAFL~\cite{chen2024disentanglement} uses a two-stage knowledge disentanglement and gating mechanism to enhance positive transfer under complex client heterogeneity, e.g., modality heterogeneity, task heterogeneity, and domain heterogeneity among clients.